AlekseiAgapov/SeAgo_LrAgo/README.md

 - aligned reads logo
 - GC-content along the guide length and in surrounding sequences of chromosomal DNA
 - length distribution of the aligned reads
-- coverage of genes and intergenic regions wirh smDNA
+- coverage of genes and intergenic regions with smDNA

+Directory <revision> contains scripts written by Dmitry Sutormin at the revision stage.
+These scripts are used to produce the following plots:
+- metaplot of small DNA reads coverage of regions around Chi-sites
+- metaplot of small DNA reads coverage of regions around gyrase cleavage sites
+- metaplots of small DNA reads coverage of genes and intergenic regions

 ## Requirements
 This script utilizes some commonly used programs for data analysis and NGS analysis: